 I was crying myself to sleep.
 Another day.
 Another fight.

-Potter was driving me insane with another invitation to Hogsmeade.
+Potter was driving me insane at Potions pretending to forget every instruction as we were paired together.
 He used me as entertainment whenever he was bored.
-But I remember looking at his satisfied smirk and thinking, ‘At least he doesn’t actually hurt people…’ I wished I could find a way to snatch Severus back the same way those horrible Slytherins snatched him away from me.
+But I remember looking at his satisfied smirk and thinking, ‘At least he doesn’t actually hurt people…’ My mind kept racing to horrid pictures of death eater illustrations in the Prophet earlier that day.
+I wished I could find a way to snatch Severus back the same way those horrible Slytherins snatched him away from me.

 My knees began to shake and I knew that Severus was pulling my thoughts to him more forcefully.
 I couldn’t break the trance he had me in.
 I didn’t know how to break a connection with a Legilimens.
 I was defenceless…